uib/iam-scim/test1.md

 1. Messages emitted from DFØ when something happens with employee or position objects
 2. Messages received by IGA-connector (format described below)
-3. IGA-connector fetches data as it reacts to messages (API documented at [api-dev.dfo.no](https://api-dev.dfo.no))
+3. IGA-connector fetches data as it reacts to messages (API documented at [api-dev.dfo.no](https://api-dev.dfo.no) and appendix below)
 4. Messages emitted from IGA when account objects are created or updated (format described below)
 5. Messages received by DFØ-connector
 6. DFØ-connector fetches Feide-ID and e-mail address from IGA (API is subset of SCIM described below)